Mesoscale two-sample testing for networks: Experiments on simulated and real data

-As a final comparison, and to demonstrate more robustness properties of our projection tests, we apply our method and its competitors to overdispersed binary edges.
-In the context of logistic regression with grouped data \citep{mccullagh83generalized}, overdispersion can occur when there is positive correlation among the trials in each group, such that the sum of those trials has variance greater than what would be expected from a binomial distribution with the same mean.
+To investigate robustness properties of our projection tests, we also consider the case of overdispersed binary edges. \ifjasa We generate expected adjacency matrices as before, but introduce overdispersion with a beta-binomial model.
+For $m$ from $3$ to $10$, we generate binary edge variables with marginal means $h(\Theta^{(g)}_{ij})$ and variances $2 h(\Theta^{(g)}_{ij})\{1 - h(\Theta^{(g)}_{ij})\}$ \citepbody{ahn95generation}. \else In the context of logistic regression with grouped data \citepbody{mccullagh83generalized}, overdispersion can occur when there is positive correlation among the trials in each group, such that the sum of those trials has variance greater than what would be expected from a binomial distribution with the same mean.
 In our specific setting, the ``grouping'' comes from the $m$ binary edges for each fixed $(g,i,j)$ triple for $g=1,2$ and $1 \leq i,j \leq n$.

 We generate expected adjacency matrices as in the previous binary edge logistic link model comparison, but introduce overdispersion with a beta-binomial model.
-For $m > 1$ and a constant (over node pairs) overdisperion parameter $\eta \in [1,m)$, we generate overdispersed edge variables by sampling